Preventing Pictures From Leaning Forward: The Straight Up Story, with or without a Picture Hanging System

 If you’re still having issues with leaning after taking these steps, don’t despair.
 Here are a few more ways of keeping things straight:

-• We now offer HangRight clips, a simple and inexpensive way to keep the hanging system's Steel Cable, Clearline, or Clear Tape snug against the rear of the artwork — learn more
+• We now offer HangRight clips, a simple and inexpensive way to keep the picture hanging system's Steel Cable, Clearline, or Clear Tape snug against the rear of the artwork — learn more

 • Use small “bumpers” on the lower corners of the work.
 These can reduce the angle of lean by moving the bottom of the work outward slightly from the wall.